Jodenee/Voyager/docs/Reference/Message.md

 <br />

 ### IsTTS
-A [*boolean*](https://create.roblox.com/docs/scripting/luau/booleans) that represents whether the message was a TTS message.
+A [*boolean*](https://create.roblox.com/docs/scripting/luau/booleans) that represents whether the message is a TTS message.

 <br />